 While it may be hard to bring all of these things when you are traveling, you definitely want to try your best to have as much as possible to ensure a comfortable camping experience.

 Alright, let’s start off with the basics!
 This is obviously a must have, and something I think most people should have already!
 I actually just bought myself one of these 4-Person Dome Tents for this upcoming festival season.
-I like to have a lot of room in my own tent, and this is size is big enough for a big air mattress, your luggage, and won’t be too crowded.
+I like to have a lot of room in my own tent, and this size is perfect for me and one other person.
+It should be at the top of your festival checklist!

 You can find camping gear in a bunch of different prices ranges, but here are a few top-recommend products that would be ideal for your next music festival!

-Festival Camping Tip: Bring a basic bedsheet along with your sleeping bag.
+Festival Camping Tip: Bring a basic bedsheet, pillow, and blanket along with your sleeping bag.

 COST: $29.99 (Read Reviews & Check Availability)

 One of the best ways to survive 3+ days of intense partying, dancing, and festival madness is to ensure you’re getting some decent rest each night in your tent!
-So take it from me – a decent quality and comfortable air mattress should be on every single person’s music festival must have checklist!
+So take it from me – a decent quality and comfortable air mattress should be on every single person’s festival camping checklist!

 It makes the biggest difference, and will help sleeping off those hangovers so much easier ;-) I personally have purchased this Intex Classic Queen Airbed, and I’d highly recommend it!
 I’ve brought it to nearly a dozen different music festivals now, and it’s worked extremely well.
 There are tons of other options available of course, but I think this one is perfect, and it’s ideal for music festival fans on a budget.